 When I announced my decision to part ways with Lexapro, my soft-spoken, ultra-zen psychiatrist supported me.
 “I think you can do it, but we’ll need to come up with a plan for a slow taper,” he said, after laying out the risks.
 Given how long I’d been on SSRIs, we agreed the one thing I shouldn’t do was quit cold turkey.

 My psychiatrist switched me to a liquid form of Lexapro and told me to reduce my daily dose of 10 milligrams by one milligram every two weeks.

 Discontinuing SSRIs can be an extremely difficult process.
 Studies on long-term use have shown that the longer someone is taking an SSRI, the harder it is to quit.
 Some people develop discontinuation syndrome, a real, diagnosable condition that comes with physical symptoms like restlessness, tremors, nausea and vomiting, along with neurological symptoms like dizziness, trouble concentrating and the sensation of “brain zaps.”
-People can also experience increased feelings of anxiety and depression during discontinuation, but Anna Lembke, professor of psychiatry and behavioral sciences at Stanford University, says flare-ups generally don’t last more than a few weeks, especially with a gradual taper.
+People can also experience increased feelings of anxiety and depression during discontinuation, but Dr. Anna Lembke, professor of psychiatry and behavioral sciences at Stanford University, says flare-ups generally don’t last more than a few weeks, especially with a gradual taper.

 Tapering is something of a hot topic among psychiatrists, and prevailing opinion in the field is changing.
 For years, it’s been standard for doctors to recommend 2-4 week tapering regimens.
 But two psychiatric researchers recently published a paper recommending an “extended tapering regimen, reducing [a patient’s] dosage by smaller and smaller increments, down to one-fortieth of the original amount.”
 This method takes months or even years, but researchers say it accounts for how antidepressants change brain chemistry, while the old way does not.